agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/tuples/lesson.md

 let point = (20, 15);
 ```

-You can also use a tuple to return multiple values from a function:
+Tuples can also be used to return multiple values from a function:

 ```motoko
 // this function returns the result and remainder of x / y